Updated: 11/16/19 | November 16th, 2019

 Sinebrychoff Art Museum

 This museum is the only museum in the city that really focuses on older European paintings and portraits.
 While the bottom floor of the museum has a lot of photos and more modern works, as you walk through the old Sinebrychoff residence, the top floor has the older paintings.

 Bank of Finland Museum

 Right next to the bank museum is Helsinki’s giant cathedral.
 Built in the neoclassical style, it towers over the surrounding square and inspired a few “wows.”
-You won’t walk away thinking this is one of the greatest cathedrals in Europe, but I did walk away thinking it was one of the best in Scandinavia.
+You won’t walk away thinking this is one of the greatest cathedrals in Europe, but I did think it was one of the best in Scandinavia.